knowsis/knowsis.github.io/README.md

 ## Top Content

-This endpoint will return a widget containing most shared articles for a particular {identifier}, and will auto-update via javascript.
+This endpoint will return a widget containing most shared articles for a particular {identifier} or a list of comma-seperated {identifier}s, and will auto-update via javascript.

 ```
 GET /top-content/{identifier}/